 Why should I withdraw or revise my RMP?

-A number of RMPs reporting such fuels remain in EPA’s RMP database.
-They have come to EPA’s attention because the Agency’s database identifies RMPs that have not been updated by their five-year anniversary, which occurred for many facilities in mid-2004.
-The facilities that submitted RMPs reporting exempt flammable fuels still have the options of withdrawing or revising their RMPs.
+A number of RMPs reporting such fuels may still remain in EPA’s RMP database.
+They have come to EPA’s attention because EPA's database identifies RMPs that have not been updated by their five-year anniversary, which occurred for many facilities in . facilities that submitted RMPs reporting exempt fuels still have the options of withdrawing or revising their RMPs.

 What does “withdrawal” mean?

 “Withdrawal” of such an RMP means that the RMP will be completely removed from the database, since its submission was never required.
-By contrast, “de-registration” of an RMP, described above on this Web site, occurs when changes at a facility which has been subject to the rule make the facility no longer subject to the RMP requirements.
-RMPs of de-registered facilities remain in the database as non-current RMPs for fifteen years.
+By contrast, de-registration of an RMP occurs when changes at a facility which has been subject to the rule, make the facility no longer subject to the RMP requirements.
+RMPs of deregistered facilities remain in the database as non-current RMPs for fifteen years.

 How do I withdraw my RMP?

 The owner or operator of a facility who has an RMP reporting only exempt flammable fuels (i.e., flammable substances used as fuel or held for sale as a fuel at a retail facility) can write a letter or use the RMP Withdrawal Form.
 In the letter, the owner or operator should provide us his or her:

 - facility name and address as listed in the RMP,